-The Real Estate Society (student organization) and the FSU Real Estate Network (alumni and friends) serve to give students exposure to the various aspects of the real estate industry through their corporate tours and professional forums, as well as an opportunity to interact with real estate professionals.
-The program seeks to facilitate internships, both at the department-level and college-level, which provide students the chance to gain practical experience.
+The Real Estate Society (student organization) and the FSU Real Estate Center network of alumni and friends give students exposure to the various aspects of the real estate industry through corporate tours and professional forums, as well as an opportunity to interact with real estate professionals.
+The program seeks to facilitate internships, both at the department and college-levels to provide students the chance to gain practical experience.
 The “fast-tracking” of many training programs available through our department provide students with a competitive advantage over other new hires.

 Established in the early 1970s in response to the rapidly growing employment opportunities in real estate, today the Real Estate Program at Florida State is one of the largest and most successful programs in the nation.

 The Real Estate major is a limited-access program.
 To be admitted to the major, a student must meet the admission requirements for limited-access programs in the College of Business.
 Upon completing all requirements for this major, the student will graduate with a Bachelor of Science in Real Estate.

 Courses for the major are updated each academic year.
 Students must use the course requirements from the academic year they were accepted in the College of Business.
 Typically students are admitted to the college beginning their junior year, and the academic year runs fall through summer.

 Mapping is Florida State University’s academic advising and monitoring system that provides each student with a recommended eight semester map for completing their bachelor’s degree in four years.
 Summer semesters are not included in degree mapping, but the student may use summer terms to either get ahead or catch up in their degree program.